netsec/sniff-paste/README.md

 	- `emails` -- stores emails with extension to paste
 	- `links` -- stores urls with extension to paste
 	- `ip` -- stores ip with connectivity and extension to paste
-	- `phones` -- stores phone unmbers with extension to paste
+	- `phones` -- stores phone numbers with extension to paste
 	- `secrets` -- stores secret type with extension to paste
 	- `ports` -- stores port scan info (port, status, service, version, ip)
 	- `cryptos` -- stores cryptocurrency findings with extension to paste